danielwippermann/resol-vbus/docs/docs.md

 In addition to those model classes there is a HeaderSet class which works like an intelligent array.
 Adding an instance of one of the Header sub-classes to a HeaderSet automatically replaces an older version of this instance with the same Header ID if present.

+### HeaderSetConsolidator

+TBD

 ## Specification

 Instances of the Packet class carry optional binary payload in them.
 The Specification class is capable of enumerating and converting the information within that payload to a human- or machine-readable format.
-It basically is a JavaScript implementation of Appendix H of the VBus Protocol Specification.
+It basically is a JavaScript implementation of Chapter H of the VBus Protocol Specification.

+## Connections

+Connections are used to access the live data stream of a RESOL VBus-enabled device.
+Connections know how to decode the incoming binary data stream according to the VBus Protocol Specification.
+Once a valid piece of information has been decoded the Connection emits an event.
+In addition to that Connections can send valid information to the remote side as well.

+The resol-vbus module includes the following sub-classes of the abstract Connection class:

+- SerialConnection
+- TcpConnection

 ## Converters

 Converters take instances of the Header and HeaderSet classes and converts them to a different format.
-There are several
+Some converters also support parsing the format they created back into Header and / or HeaderSet instances.

+The resol-vbus module includes the following sub-classes of the abstract Converter class:

+- VBusRecordingConverter
+- DLxJsonConverter
+- TextConverter

+## Recorders

+A Recorder provides access to HeaderSet stores (e.g. dataloggers) by allowing to either playback the HeaderSets in the store, record HeaderSets to the store or synchronize two Recorders.

+The playback and record operation both use the VBusRecordingConverter to serialize the HeaderSets to and from Node.js streams.

+The synchronization operation builds on top of this two operations and is able to find unsynced HeaderSets in the source Recorder.
+Thoses unsynced HeaderSets are then played back from the source Recorder and recorded in the destination Recorder.

+The resol-vbus module includes the following sub-classes of the abstract Recorder class:

+- FileSystemRecorder
+- DLxRecorder

+## Customizers

+A Customizer provides functionality to transfer a set of configuration values from or to a device.

+The resol-vbus module includes the following sub-classes of the abstract Customizer class:

+- ConnectionCustomizer

+## DataSources

+The resol-vbus module includes the following sub-classes of the abstract DataSource class:

+- SerialDataSource
+- TcpDataSource

+## DataSourceProviders

+The resol-vbus module includes the following sub-classes of the abstract DataSourceProvider class:

+- SerialDataSourceProvider
+- TcpDataSourceProvider